aspose-total/Aspose.Total-Products/total/en/android-java/conversion/powerpoint-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POWERPOINT to SXC in Android via Java or Online App" h2="Export POWERPOINT file to SXC in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The SXC file format is a spreadsheet format used by OpenOffice and other applications.
+It is a popular format for storing and sharing data, and is often used for data analysis and reporting.
+Converting a POWERPOINT file to SXC allows users to easily access and manipulate the data contained in the file.

+<h2>How Aspose.Total Helps for PowerPoint to SXC Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of components that enables developers to easily convert POWERPOINT files to SXC.
+The process is simple and straightforward, and can be completed in two steps.

-You can easily convert POWERPOINT file to SXC in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export POWERPOINT file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to SXC.
+In the first step, you can export the POWERPOINT file to HTML by using Aspose.Slides for Android via Java.
+This component provides a powerful set of features for creating, editing, and converting presentations.
+It also supports a wide range of file formats, including HTML.

+In the second step, you can convert the HTML file to SXC by using Aspose.Cells for Android via Java.
+This component provides a comprehensive set of features for creating, editing, and converting spreadsheets.
+It also supports a wide range of file formats, including SXC.

+Once the conversion is complete, you can easily access and manipulate the data contained in the SXC file.
+Aspose.Total for Android via Java makes it easy to convert POWERPOINT files to SXC, allowing users to quickly and easily access and manipulate the data contained in the file.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}